10 Minute Read

 Whether you’re crafting a beer label for an upcoming party or event, you're a hobbyist who homebrews their own batches, or you run a large-scale craft brewery operation, you know the process of creating and finding awesome, durable and waterproof labels can be difficult.

-It’s incredibly important for your beer bottle labels to be waterproof.
+It’s incredibly important to have waterproof beer bottle labels.
 Dealing with multiple temperature variables can be challenging enough for just your product itself, but having a durable label is just as important.

 Create Waterproof Labels Using an Inkjet Printer